Does this sound familiar:

-Storytelling can turn a handful of words sitting on top of the page into a headline that telegraphs your message and resonates with your targeted prospects.
+Storytelling will transform a handful of words sitting on top of the page into a headline that telegraphs your message and resonates with your targeted prospects.
 Once you have your stories, you easily apply what you've learned about templates and formulas.

 (c) 2021 by Cathy Goodwin, Ph.D.